 - Swap sprinkling sugar over your Weet-Bix for fresh fruit.
 Not only will you be benefiting from the vitamins and minerals found in fruit, but they can help you feel fuller due to the fibre content, and it will help you reach your recommended fruit serves for the day.
 Banana, blueberries, and raspberries are delicious options.

-For more tailored advice to suit you, your goals, and your lifestyle, see an Accredited Practising Dietitian.
+For more tailored advice to suit you, your goals, and your lifestyle or for specific tips on how to cut sugar from your diet, see an Accredited Practising Dietitian.